doclet/texdoclet/README.md

 The doclet is based on the doclet originally created by Greg Wonderly of [C2 technologies Inc.](http://www.c2-tech.com>) and its revision by Soeren Caspersen of [XO Software](http://www.xosoftware.dk).
-The project of Greg Wonderly is still available here:
+The project of Greg Wonderly is available here:
 <http://java.net/projects/texdoclet>.

+See <http://doclet.github.com> for more information.

 Build
 -----